francescoraves483/EnhancedCAMs-asn1/README.md

 - _(not yet implemented in the ASN.1 module)_ Up to 10 service IP addresses (optional field to store up to 10 extra IP addresses, depending on the user needs)

 This repository contains the latest version of the ASN.1 module for the Enhanced CAMs.
 It has been designed to make it easy for an application to support both standard CAMs (without the possibility of adding the extra container) and enhanced CAMs.
 Standard CAMs can be generated starting from the "CAM" sequence, while Enhanced CAMs can be generated starting from the "CAMEnhanced" sequence.
 The additional container is optional even in enhanced CAMs.

+The required [ITS-Container module](https://forge.etsi.org/rep/ITS/asn1/cdd_ts102894_2), from ETSI, is also included here.

 If you want to use this module in a C/C++ program, you can generate the encoding/decoding C functions with tools like [asn1c](https://github.com/vlm/asn1c).